 1. Access Lower Interest Rates

 If your credit score was low when you applied for your current auto loan, chances are you received a steep interest rate.
-However, assuming your credit score has since improved, you could access a lower interest rate, save hundreds or thousands over the life of the loan and possibly reduce your monthly payment.
+Most borrowers with low credit accept the higher interest rate because it’s their only path to a loan.
+However, each monthly payment on your current loan helped your credit score.
+Building a history of on-time payments allows borrowers to qualify for better interest rates and loan terms.
+If your credit score has since improved, you could access a lower interest rate on your new loan.
+Changing your original loan under these circumstances can save you hundreds or thousands over the life of the loan and possibly reduce your monthly payment.

 2. Decrease Your Car Payments